gilacost/gilacost/ventures/STRAVA_SUMMARY_ERL.md

 ===> Building escript for strava_sync...
 ```

-Now if we do a tree \_build, we'll see that we have the test profile folder:
+Now if we do a tree _build_, we'll see that we have the test profile folder:

 ```bash
 _build